Zielon/ParallelQSlim/README.md

 This work elaborates a new parallel algorithm based on quadric error metric and adaptive thresholding to simplify a triangle mesh.
 The approach emphasizes planar surfaces as a target to simplify.
 The main goal was to create a framework able to produce high quality progressive meshes for browser streaming purposes.

+Here you can read the [report](https://github.com/Zielon/QSlim/blob/master/data/Report.pdf) which summarizes the whole work.

 ```
 Usage:
      nv_simplify_mesh --in <fine_mesh> --out <simplified_mesh> [options]